datacompass/datacompass.github.io/_posts/2017-8-5-graphs-and-trees.md

 ![linear fit]({{ site.url }}/images/graph-example-with-paths.jpg){:height="300px" width = "400px"}

-the node sequence C, A, G, D, A, G, E is a walk, the node sequence C, A, G, A, D is a walk, but the node sequence G, E, F, B is not a walk, since the nodes E and F are not linked.
+the node sequence C, A, G, D, A, G, E is a walk (try to trace it with a pointer), the node sequence C, A, G, A, D is a walk, but the node sequence G, E, F, B is not a walk, since the nodes E and F are not linked.

 A graph is **connected** if every two nodes are connected by a walk.